 Speaker and coach, James Aidoo, gives practical strategies to educators to help their students unplug and find balance when teaching and learning goes online.

-Join over 4,500 schools and institutes who enhance teaching
+Join over 4,500 schools and colleges who enhance teaching

 and learning with ClickView

 Our extensive collection of rich video content and teaching resources is there for you, to help deepen your students’ understanding.
 Get in touch for your free trial and staff demo today.Try ClickView for free

 Online teaching resources for remote and blended learning

 ClickView has a wealth of online teaching resources available to support remote and blended learning, including videos, lesson plans and activities.
 Interactive videos can engage students in online learning, while also providing important formative assessment information for teachers.

 Engage students in online discussion with flipped learning

 It can be challenging to know how to teach online when you’re used to a face-to-face learning environment.
 Flipped learning is a great strategy to help engage students in online discussion.
 Browse our huge collection of short video clips, ideal for flipped lessons in primary History, Maths, Science, Design and Technology and more.

 Keeping students engaged is key when considering how to teach online.
 Using the latest contemporary TV content is one way you can engage students in online learning.
 Appeal to the interests of your class or follow a newsworthy topic, such as respectful intimate relationships or fake news.